tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/tcaplus_tablegroups.html.markdown

 ---
 layout: "tencentcloud"
-page_title: "TencentCloud: tencentcloud_tcaplus_groups"
+page_title: "TencentCloud: tencentcloud_tcaplus_tablegroups"
-sidebar_current: "docs-tencentcloud-datasource-tcaplus_groups"
+sidebar_current: "docs-tencentcloud-datasource-tcaplus_tablegroups"
 description: |-
   Use this data source to query table groups of the TcaplusDB cluster.
 ---

-# tencentcloud_tcaplus_groups
+# tencentcloud_tcaplus_tablegroups

 Use this data source to query table groups of the TcaplusDB cluster.